Detailed Programme Information

-Our Managing Deterioration Safety Improvement Programme (ManDetSIP) supports teams across the South West to reduce deterioration-associated harm.
+Supporting teams across the South West to reduce deterioration-associated harm

-The aim is to reduce deterioration-associated harm by improving the prevention, identification, escalation and response to physical deterioration, through better system co-ordination and as part of safe and reliable pathways of care by March 2024.
+Our ambition is to improve the prevention, identification, escalation, and response to physical deterioration, through better system coordination and as part of safe and reliable pathways of care by March 2024.